TicTac7x/runelite-plugins/README.md

 <br>

 ## Ground markers
-Ground markers to do 25 plantsManager per run can be found from [here](./groundmarkers.txt).
+Ground markers to do 25 plants per run can be found from [here](./groundmarkers.txt).
 ![](./img/groundmarkers.png)